lubuntu-team/manual/StyleGuide.rst

 - Use oxford commas for easier adding or removing features.

+- Use ..
+Warning:: if doing something wrong can cause data loss or machine not to boot.

 - Order sections Summary --> Usage --> Screenshot (if one or two) --> Version --> How To Launch --> Customizing (If necessary)

 Sections